jzillmann/pdf-to-markdown/examples/Adventures-Of-Sherlock-Holmes.md

 ticular shade of electric blue and would like you to wear such a dress indoors in the morning.
 You need not, however, go to the expense of
 ```

-### ADVENTURE XII.
-THE ADVENTURE OF THE COPPER BEECHES 187

 ```
 purchasing one, as we have one belonging to my dear daughter Alice (now in Philadelphia), which would, I should think, fit you very well.